Dave Hayer

-Dave Sukhdip Singh Hayer (born 1958) is a Canadian former politician for the province of British Columbia.
-He served as Member of the Legislative Assembly (MLA) for Surrey-Tynehead from May 2001 to May 2013.
-Hayer is an Indo-Canadian who is the son of assassinated journalist, Tara Singh Hayer.
+Dave Sukhdip Singh Hayer (born 1958) is a former Indo-Canadian politician for the province of British Columbia.
+He served as member of the Legislative Assembly (MLA) for Surrey-Tynehead from 2001 to 2013.
+Hayer is the son of assassinated journalist Tara Singh Hayer.

 Education

-Hayer earned a Bachelor of Arts degree in Business Administration from Simon Fraser University (1979–1982) and completed Strategic Leadership Certificate from University of British Columbia Sauder School of Business, Executive Management (2013–2014).
+Hayer earned a Bachelor of Arts degree in business administration from Simon Fraser University (1979–1982) and completed a Strategic Leadership Certificate from the University of British Columbia Sauder School of Business, Executive Management (2013–2014).
 He also attended Douglas College from 1977 to 1979 and completed the Tax Course at British Columbia Institute of Technology (BCIT).

 Business and community involvement

 Hayer served as the general manager of the Canadian Accounting Aggregates Public Accountants from 1983 to 1988, following which he joined the Indo-Canadian Times.
-Before his election to public office, Hayer was a Surrey businessperson, Assistant Publisher of the Indo-Canadian Times, Kwantlen University College Governor, real estate agent, and worked in the restaurant, newspaper, construction, transportation and forestry industries.
-In addition, Hayer has worked as a labourer in a steel factory and during his teenage years worked on farms, in greenhouses, in a grocery store and even delivered both the Sun and Province newspapers.
+Before his election to public office, Hayer was a Surrey businessperson, assistant publisher of the Indo-Canadian Times, Kwantlen University College Governor, and real estate agent, and worked in the restaurant, newspaper, construction, transportation, and forestry industries.
+In addition, Hayer has worked as a labourer in a steel factory and during his teenage years worked on farms, in greenhouses, and in a grocery store, and also delivered both the Sun and Province newspapers.

-Hayer's memberships have included the Rotary Club of Surrey, Cloverdale Royal Canadian Legion, Surrey Board of Trade, the Cloverdale District Chamber of Commerce, and Greater Langley Chamber of Commerce, Langley Salvation Army Gateway of Hope, Cloverdale Community Association, Cloverdale Rodeo & Exhibition Association.
+Hayer's memberships have included the Rotary Club of Surrey, the Cloverdale Royal Canadian Legion, the Surrey Board of Trade, the Cloverdale District Chamber of Commerce, the Greater Langley Chamber of Commerce, the Langley Salvation Army Gateway of Hope, the Cloverdale Community Association, and the Cloverdale Rodeo & Exhibition Association.
 He is also a member of Simon Fraser University's India Advisory Council, which supports SFU's strategic initiatives in India and engagement with BC's Indo-Canadian diaspora.